Collection of rings and jewelry tools on a white surface

 Silver

-Not the obvious choice for an engagement ring?
-Maybe, but have you seen how amazing silver and diamonds can look together?
-Silver's 'whiteness' is particularly attractive and looks amazing with diamonds and blue gemstones (sapphires, aquamarines, topaz).
+Pure silver's 'whiteness' is particularly attractive and looks amazing with diamonds and blue gemstones (sapphires, aquamarines, topaz).

-It is the softer of the metals we work in.
+Silver is the softer of the metals we work in.
 This doesn't mean it isn't durable, but it does mean more care would need to be taken of it over the years.
-It's wise not to wear a silver ring next to aring made of a much harder material (ie platinum) as the harder metal may wear away at the silver over time.
-However, it does depend on the styles of the rings involved.
+It's wise not to wear a silver ring next to a ring with a much higher durability (e.g. platinum) as the harder metal may wear away at the silver over time.

 Envisioning a large diamond taking centre stage in your ring?
 Then silver may not be the best choice for the setting as it's important to have a really robust setting for an especially valuable gemstone.
-White gold or platinum might be a wiser choice, long term.

 Silver does not like chlorine as it can tarnish it heavily - so swimming is a no no in silver.
 Care needs to be taken so that silver doesn't come into contact with other chemicals as well, such as cleaning products and strong perfumes.

 General tarnishing of silver can naturally happen over time.
 This is normal and something that can be removed.
-We offer a free re-finishing service on all of our jewellery over its lifetime of wear.
+We offer a free refinishing service on all of our jewellery over its lifetime of wear.

-Hallmark to look for: 925
+Hallmark to look for on silver jewellery: 925

 Hi - I'm Kate.